Support

 Interesting Facts

-• The Giant Maitreya Buddha in Leshan is the tallest stone Buddha statue in the world.
-To grasp its size, imagine that a group of several people could easily fit on just one of its big toenails.
+• A World Record in Stone: The local Giant Buddha is officially recognized as the tallest stone Buddha statue in the world.
+Standing at 71 meters high, a group of tourists could easily fit on just one of its fingernails.

 How to Get There